 It goes without saying that a court interpreter needs to be fluent in English as well as another language.
-However, a court interpreter needs to be fluent in a third kind of language — the language of legal terminology and protocol.
+However, a court interpreter also needs to be fluent in a third kind of language — the language of legal terminology and protocol.
 A court interpreter must be comfortable with the often-confusing legal jargon that is bandied about freely in a courtroom.

 It helps for a court interpreter to have excellent public speaking skills and the ability to reign in emotion while working.
 Some testimony may be shocking or graphic, and a court interpreter cannot be daunted by conveying this information.